rsedxcftvgyhbujnkiqwe/castaway-plugins/README.md

 ### Memory Patches

 There are a few revert patches within the revert plugin by default that utilize sourcescramble.
-These reverts utilize memory patching and should **work on Linux and Windows servers**.
 If the reverts plugin does not work correctly with the reverts that use memory patching for any reason, it is advised to not compile the plugin with them enabled.
+These reverts may break on game updates.

-To disable weapons which use memory patches, uncomment the following line near the top of the reverts.sp file before you compile:
+To disable reverts that come from memory patches, uncomment the following line near the top of the reverts.sp file before you compile:
 ```
 //#undef VERDIUS_PATCHES
 ```

-Additionally, before you compile the reverts.sp file, check what operating system you are currently using (Linux or Windows).
+Additionally, before you compile the reverts.sp file, check what operating system your server is using.

 If you are are using Linux, make sure you comment the WINDOWS32 line and uncomment the LINUX32 line near the top of the reverts.sp file:
 ```